Vonage/vivid-3/libs/components/src/lib/date-picker/README.md

 ### Helper text

-Add the `helper-text` to add some helper text below the text field.
+Add the `helper-text` to add some helper text below the date picker.

 - Type: `string` | `undefined`
 - Default: `undefined`